Jaccard index: Weighted Jaccard similarity and distance

+To further scale processing time, techniques such as MinHashing and locality sensitive hashing are used to approximate the index using compact signatures.
+These algorithmic enhancements ensure that similarity measures remain scalable and efficient, despite an increase in data volume and dimensionality.

 Probability Jaccard similarity and distance

 The weighted Jaccard similarity described above generalizes the Jaccard Index to positive vectors, where a set corresponds to a binary vector given by the indicator function, i.e. $x_i \in \{0,1\}$.
 However, it does not generalize the Jaccard Index to probability distributions, where a set corresponds to a uniform probability distribution, i.e.